Investors in People: the next generation in Digital Infrastructure

 In what ways does taking on apprentices benefit your company?

-for the success of our business.
+We’re looking at a long-term strategy at Onnec.
+As a rapidly growing organisation, finding and retaining the highest calibre of people is fundamental for the success of our business.
 Introducing apprentices to the team brings a broader diversity of background and experiences, providing our teams with a fresh perspective.
 Recruiting apprentices gives us a chance to diversify our workforce, plan for the future and capitalise on the expertise offered by CNet Training.

 These apprentices may not necessarily stay in the cabling side of the business and that’s why we chose the shadowing process – so they can gain real experience across all departments.
 They have opportunity to undertake as much as training as possible in cabling via CNet Training’s programs, as well as our own internal training, being out on-site with various supervisory teams and, of course, working with experienced staff who are sharing their expertise and showing them how to do things correctly.